bsmith89/longev-mgen/doc/submission.md

 ## Reference genomes

-A total of 98 draft genomes, both isolates and MAGs, deposited in GenBank and taxonomically assigned to the _Muribaculaceae_ were downloaded, as were the 30 MAGs described in [@Ormerod2016] (BioProject PRJNA313232), enabling comparison of our 9 novel MAGs to previously reconstructed genomes.
+In order to compare our 9 novel MAGs to previously reconstructed genomes, we downloaded a total of 98 draft genomes from GenBank, both isolates and MAGs, representing all genomes taxonomically assigned to the _Muribaculaceae_ as of September 2020, along with the 30 MAGs described in [@Ormerod2016] (BioProject PRJNA313232).
 For comparison, nucleotide sequences for
 _Bacteroides thetaiotaomicron_ VPI-5482 (GCA_900624795.1),
 _Bacteroides ovatus_ ATCC-8483 (GCA_000154125.1),